Graduate Exchange Students

 Course Registration

-Detailed registration reminders are sent by email to incoming graduate business exchange students after the nomination and acceptance processes are completed.
+Detailed registration and other administrative reminders are sent by email to incoming graduate business exchange students after the nomination and acceptance processes with the UF International Center are complete.

 2. Submit required immunization and insurance documents.